metayeti/YABS.js/README.md

   ]
 ```

-To start the build, use `node yabs.js build_all.json` (or just `node yabs.js` if `build_all.json` is the only build instructions file sitting in the root directory).
-This will invoke the `build_main.json` build first, and then the `build_other.json` build right after.
+To start the build, use `node yabs.js build_all.json` (or just `node yabs.js` if we only have `build_all.json`, but not `build.json` in th root directory).
+This will start the `build_main.json` build first, and then the `build_other.json` build right after.
 Any number of build instructions can be bundled into the batch build.
-Note that if any of the builds fail, the entire batch build will fail.
+Note that if any of the builds fail, all subsequent builds will stop.
 To prevent this, you can use `--nofail` when starting the build.

 ## License